Putting things right

 Yes, we will arrange for someone to call you to discuss your complaint.

 We will respond within 10 working days at Stage 1 and 20 working days at Stage 2.
 If we cannot do this, we will let you know the reasons why and agree a new deadline with you.

-If you consider your complaint remains unresolved following our response, you can ask a Designated Person (your local MP or Councillor, or a designated Tenant Panel, where one exists) to assist you or refer your complaint to the relevant external body for a review.
+If you consider your complaint remains unresolved you can refer it to the Housing Ombudsman Service for consideration.
 We are keen to resolve your complaint so, if you think we may have missed something, you can call us to discuss further.

 Yes.
 You will need to let us know in writing that you authorise this person to act on your behalf.